 - 75 mg tablets: Pink colored, round, biconvex, beveled edge, film-coated tablets debossed with ‘E’ on one side and ‘34’ on the other side.

 Clopidogrel tablets are contraindicated in patients with active pathological bleeding such as peptic ulcer or intracranial hemorrhage.

 Clopidogrel tablets are contraindicated in patients with hypersensitivity (e.g., anaphylaxis) to Clopidogrel or any component of the product [see Adverse Reactions (6.2)].

 Warnings and Precautions

-Diminished Antiplatelet Activity Due to Impaired CYP2C19 Function
+Diminished Antiplatelet Activity in Patients with Impaired CYP2C19 Function

 Clopidogrel is a prodrug.
 Inhibition of platelet aggregation by Clopidogrel is achieved through an active metabolite.
-The metabolism of Clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning] and by concomitant medications that interfere with CYP2C19.
+The metabolism of Clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning].

 General Risk of Bleeding

-Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7 to 10 days), so withholding a dose will not be useful in managing a bleeding event or the risk of bleeding associated with an invasive procedure.
+Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7 to 10 days).
 Because the half-life of Clopidogrel’s active metabolite is short, it may be possible to restore hemostasis by administering exogenous platelets; however, platelet transfusions within 4 hours of the loading dose or 2 hours of the maintenance dose may be less effective.